abhimanyudubey/vtmlp/README.md

 shell: Set of all shell scripts that will be required for running/installation of modules, etc.

-voc: Set of all edited files in vocrelease5 to create executables.
+voc-release5: Set of all edited files in vocrelease5 to create executables.